Megospc/ALife/README.md

 7. If checked, rendering is disabled.
 8. Productivity.
 "Rendering time" - the time spent rendering the current frame.
 "Processing time" - the time spent processing the current frame.
 "Productivity" - the average number of living cells that can be processed per second.
 9. Simulation seed.
+10. Saves simulation as a file.
+To open it, click the "Import" button in simulation settings.
-10. Recording control.
+11. Recording control.
 "Save" - saves the recording.
 "Stop" - stops recording.

 ### Sandbox
 The sandbox shows the development of one species separately.
 To go to the sandbox, select a tile with a shoot or a seed and click the "Save" button.
 The sandbox will open in a new tab.
 The genome of the selected shoot (seed) will be loaded into it.

 Click the "Download" button to save the species as a file.
-To open the species, follow the "Sandbox" link on the main page.
+To open the species, follow the "Sandbox" link on the home page.

 ### Recording reader
-To open a recording, follow the "Recording reader" link on the main page.
+To open a recording, follow the "Recording reader" link on the home page.

 *If someting isn't clear enough, please, write about it in Issues.*